Jersey Zoo: Central Valley

+In 2022 the zoo introduced a troupe of 15 gelada to the park.
+They moved in next door to the Macaque family.

 Aviaries

 Dotted around the Central Valley are a number of aviaries which house a selection of birds from different parts of the world.
 The aviaries are specialised to reflect habitat the birds should become adapted to should they be released back into the wild.
 They are large enough for them to fly short distances, or search the ground for food.